What's On in Seattle

 Seattle Restaurant Week (April and October)

-A must for all foodies living in Seattle, this twice-yearly event sees more than 150 Seattle’s top restaurants offering their fare at a fraction of regular prices.
+A must for all foodies living in Seattle, this twice-yearly event sees more than 150 Seattle’s top restaurants offering their fare at a fraction of regular prices in the form of fixed-price two-course lunches and three-course dinners.
 As the specials last only a week, diners will need to book early to secure a table at the most popular restaurants.

 Seattle International Film Festival (May)